JossDuff/standalone-scp/README.md

 ## node-input.txt
 This is the input file that defines the nodes and their trusted slices.
+Input file needs to be in the root folder of this repo.
 Format is as follows:

 [node name]<br />